bartol/bartol.dev/s/unix/copy_dir.md

 cp -R dir_1/ dir_2
 ```

-View how to copy files and useful options for command `cp`
+View how to copy files and useful flags for command `cp`
 [here](/s/unix/copy_file/).